-- c.
-In the Client Authentication field, select Client Secret. - d.
+- 1. In the Client Authentication field, select Client Secret. - 2.
 In the Client Secret field, you can:

-Option Description

-Create or generate a secret.
-Choose from:

-To create a strong, random alphanumeric string, click Generate Secret.
+Option Description Create or generate a secret.
+Choose from: To create a strong, random alphanumeric string, click Generate Secret.
 Manually enter a secret.